fsanzl/fonemas/README.md

 <h3 align="center">A Python phonologic transcription library for Spanish</h2>

-*fonemas* is a Python library of methods and functions for phonologic transcription of Spanish words.
+*fonemas* is a Python library of methods and functions for phonologic and phonetic ranscription of Spanish words.

 This library is part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).
 Automatic verse scansion required identifying phonologic features that can be used using this library.